snags88/jekyll-blog-source/source/_posts/2018-05-16-prototype-pattern-in-laravel.md

 ## Prototype Pattern
 The prototype pattern is one of the more simple ones to understand.
 In this creational pattern, we create a new object by copying an existing object.
-Wow that simple?!
+Wow, that simple?!
 Yes.
 That simple.

 PHP provides us a nice tool to easily copy an object too!
 The `clone` keyword will call the magic function `__clone` on an object and return a